Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 Why is the VGA Light Showing on the Motherboard?

 If the VGA light on your motherboard is lit, it is having an issue detecting a Graphics Processing Unit (GPU).
-This can happen for several reasons, but the most common cause is a loose connection within the motherboard.
+This can happen for several reasons, but the most common cause is a loose connection within the motherboard, often related to the PCIe slot or RAM.

-It can also result from incompatibility between the motherboard and the graphic card you have installed, or insufficient power may be directed to the GPU.
+It can also result from incompatibility between the motherboard and the graphics card you have installed, or insufficient power may be directed to the GPU connector.

 Another and, fortunately, less common cause of this issue is damaged GPU pins or slots, which might necessitate replacing them.